 For five years I served as Director of Visual Journalism and Faculty Member at Poynter, where I later served as visiting instructor for many years.
 There I created, directed and taught in hundreds of seminars and conferences dissecting and sharing the best of visual journalism, as well as adjacent programs in writing, ethics, leadership and diversity.
 I also wrote and edited Poynter books, periodicals and websites, and assisted with research including eyetracking and infographics impact studies.
 I was among the first to “live report” via instant web publishing out of Poynter programs.

-Despite the turmoil in news publishing in recent years, I’ve remained active in news design and strategic consulting.
+Despite the turmoil in news publishing in recent years, I’ve remained active in editorial design and strategic consulting.
 Why?
-I bring a journalist’s perspective along with a sharp interest in maximizing new revenue opportunities.
-Clients are drawn to my passion for print (though I’m keenly interested in, and advise them on, their multi-platform branding and publishing as well).
+I bring a journalist’s perspective for storytelling, along with a sharp interest in maximizing new revenue opportunities.
+Clients are drawn to my passion for print (though I’m keenly interested in, and advise them on, multi-platform branding and publishing as well).
 They appreciate that I approach each project as a unique challenge.
-My references attest to my ability to work well across departmental lines, to navigate challenging conversations, and to help manage projects to keep them on track.
+My references attest to my ability to work well across departmental lines and across cultures, to navigate challenging conversations, and to help manage projects to keep them on track.
 Among the testimonials found on my LinkedIn profile:

 “Ron has a great perspective on how words and images should work together to create an enhanced presentation of news pieces, beginning with a highly visual approach to story planning.
 Ron is also a great trainer, fully capable of orchestrating engaging seminars, fully sensitive to working in different cultural environments.”